bentobit8/mwbitcoin/config/README.md

-put chromedriver.exe here<br />
+put chromedriver.exe here<br/>
-put credentials.json here (you can get it from googledrive<br />
+put credentials.json here (you can get it from googledrive<br/>